Stono/Npmzor/README.md

 ```

 ## Release History
+  - 0.2.0 Proxying of json and tgz files completed using TingoDB
-  - 0.1.2 - no_proxy env variable is honored
+  - 0.1.2 no_proxy env variable is honored
-  - 0.1.1 - Basic NPM proxying and caching completed.
+  - 0.1.1 Basic json proxying and caching completed
-  - 0.1.0 - Intial Release
+  - 0.1.0 Intial Release

 ## License
 Copyright (c) 2014 Karl Stoney